EdoardoLaGreca/gentoo-inst/README.md

 ### Granular running and script sourcing

 Thanks to the structure of the script, the user can run not only the first and second parts but also every function that the script is made of.
-To do so is as simple as replacing `part1` and `part2` (see the "Basic usage" section) with the name of any function.
+To do so is as simple as replacing `part1` and `part2` (see the "Basic usage" section) with the name of any function, followed by its arguments.

 For example, if the user wanted to check for their internet connection and mount the root filesystem from the root partition: